The 15 Best Low-Cost Help Desk Software for Small Businesses

 13. Tidio (Best for Small Teams That Want Affordable Live Chat + AI)

-Tidio UI for small teams
+Tidio UI

-Tidio UI for small teams
+Tidio UI

-Tidio’s Top Helpdesk Features
+Tidio’s Top Helpdesk Features for Small Teams

 • Live chat built for quick answers: Tidio’s chat widget is easy to add and designed for real-time support.
 Agents can see what page a visitor is on and use saved replies to answer common questions fast.

 • Lyro AI for everyday questions: Lyro handles basic FAQs using your help docs and site content, giving customers instant answers.
-When things get specific, it smoothly hands off to a human.

 Tidio Pros and Cons